mitkunz/diy_timecode_generator/README.md

 ## Circuit Board Layout

 ![Timecode-Generator-Platine double](https://github.com/mitkunz/diy_timecode_generator/assets/143692878/8e2af48c-73da-4ad8-a9ea-5b337d576850)

-I've made a little change to this layout by connecting the Vin of the RTC to Pin 32 instead of going straight to 3v3.
+    I've made a little change to this layout by connecting the VCC of the RTC to Pin 32 instead of going straight to 3v3.
     This allows for a disabled RTC whenever the device is connected to a lipo battery and not turned on.
     Pin 32 gets HIGH when the ESP32 is booted.
 Otherwise the RTC would stay on and drain the battery faster.

 I cannot guarantee that this code will work for everyone and with different components than the ones I use.
 Use this code at your own risk.